juhele/GIStopics/README.md

 **Available data**

-- we can provide several datasets with real flight paths and technical details about used helicopters
+- we can provide several datasets with real flight paths (GPS, speed, heading, altitude) and technical details about used helicopters

 ### 2) Dosimeter pickup plugin for QGIS